bmkaheel/Public-Data-Repository/README.md

 ---
 ### Accessing the Data and Jupyter Notebooks

 Above this [README](https://github.com/bmkaheel/Unit-3/blob/main/README.md) file, I have attached all the notebooks and data that are related to this project.
-Whenever needed for referenece or anything, you can simply access them by scrolling up and clicking on them.
+Whenever needed for referenece or anything, you can simply access them by clicking on the corresponding links below or scrolling up and clicking on the files directly.
 You can duplicate the tab and have them opened side-by-side or however feels best for you.

+1.)
+2.)
+3.)
+4.)
+5.)